 This post has been writing itself for at least 8 years.
-As a die-hard sugaring addict (or as much as you can be “addicted” to hair removal) I’ve been singing the praises of sugaring since my first experience with this natural hair removal in NYC.
+As a die-hard sugaring addict (or as much as you can be “addicted” to hair removal) I’ve been singing the praises of sugaring since my first experience with this natural hair removal in NYC in 2011.
 I stumbled upon it by accident.
 The studio where I normally got waxed was having a special on sugaring and given that I’m never one to shy away from a deal, I went for it.
 Since then I’ve never looked back.

 So what is sugaring hair removal?
 Why get sugaring over waxing?
 Does it hurt less?
 Is it more sustainable?
 It’s time we talk all things sugaring and dispel the myths from the truth.